lukmanhidayah/EXPO-COMPLETE-GUIDE/README.md

 # EXPO-COMPLETE-GUIDE

-This project created using framewordk react native with expo library
+This project created using framework react native with expo library

 ## Getting Started